teuk/mediabot_v3/plugins/scripts/README.md

 - timers are in-memory only and do not survive a bot restart or plugin reload;
 - pending timers are cancelled when the plugin is unloaded or replaced.

-`examples/remind.pl` (routed as `premind`) is the reference implementation of this lifecycle: confirmation + timer on the command, delivery on the deferred `timer` event, one pending reminder per nick.
+`examples/remind.pl` (routed as `premind`, Perl) is the reference implementation of this lifecycle: confirmation + timer on the command, delivery on the deferred `timer` event, one pending reminder per nick.
+`examples/countdown.py` (routed as `pcountdown`) is its Python counterpart and additionally demonstrates per-route configuration.

 ## Channel events (join/part/topic)